soyuka/dpicker/README.md

 ## Usage

-DPicker depends on moment and maquette.
+DPicker depends on moment and the hyperscript library of your choice.
 Those can be included with your favorite module loader or through a CDN, for example:

 ```html
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/moment.js/2.13.0/moment.min.js"></script>
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/maquette/2.1.6/maquette.min.js"></script>
 ```

+Note that [maquettejs](http://maquettejs.org/) is the default supported hyperscript library.
+To use you own library (ie mithril, hyperscript or ReactDOM etc.), please [follow these instructions](#custom-hyperscript-library).

 To create a date picker, just init the DPicker module within a container: